How Printing Projects Are Actually Produced

 It’s important to understand that nearly every single printer – no matter how big they are – farms something out to a shop that they cannot do themselves.
 It might be other types of printing they do not have the machines for, finishing techniques they cannot do properly for quality reasons, or a host of other reasons.

-So brokering is the nature of the printing industry.
+So coordination across multiple shops is inherent to how printing is manufactured.
 We all work together to produce products for clients.
 The difference isn’t whether brokering happens — it’s whether it’s acknowledged, managed transparently, and aligned with your project’s needs.

 Trade printers are extremely common.
 They generally do not work with the public at a retail level, or if they do so, it is generally limited to institutional work.
 They have chosen this type of business because they protect quality by limiting hours, access, and promises to clients.
 This is how good printing survives, and these printers get to go home on time every day.